Romanian-Space-Initiative/Landsat-vs-Copernicus/README.md

 ```bash
 pip install -r requirements.txt
 ```

+The key for Landsat code is found at this(https://send.bitwarden.com/#jDcR4Kf5ikCeFrIZAPukxg/Gw-ZJk0rCpQsEasTxZ55Yg) link.
 We hope that you enjoy this workshop!
 For any questions, please contact the speaker at: simonel.david@rospin.org.

 **Property of AIM Space**